ozgekokyay/hospital-management-system/README.md

 # Hospital Management System — Spring Boot & React

 A full-stack hospital management web application for managing patients, admissions, and medical examinations with modular operations and cost tracking.
-Built using **Spring Boot**, **React**, and **PostgreSQL**, this system modernizes a classic file-based Java design by introducing REST APIs and a dynamic frontend interface.
+Built using **Spring Boot**, **React**, and **PostgreSQL**.

 ---